 Focus Area B: Preparing Personnel to Serve School-Age Children with Disabilities who have High-Intensity Needs.
-This focus area is for interdisciplinary projects that deliver core content through shared coursework, group assignments, and coordinated field experiences to scholars across two or more graduate degree programs in either: (a) special education and related services for school-age children with disabilities who have high-intensity needs; or (b) two or more related services to serve school-age children with disabilities who have high-intensity needs.
+This focus area is for interdisciplinary projects that deliver core content through shared coursework, group assignments, and extensive and coordinated field or clinical experiences to scholars across two or more graduate degree programs in either: (a) special education and related services for school-age children with disabilities who have highintensity needs; or (b) two or more related services to serve school-age children with disabilities who have high-intensity needs.